-Ashokarishta is useful in gynaecological diseases including heavy uterine bleeding, heavy menstrual periods, imbalanced female hormones, menopausal osteoporosis, ovarian cyst and uterine polyps.
+According to ayurvedic literature, it might help in heavy uterine bleeding, menstrual periods, imbalanced female hormones, menopausal osteoporosis, ovarian cysts, and uterine polyps.
+It might be beneficial in all underlying causes of uterine bleeding.

 Main ingredient of Ashokarishta is Saraca asoka (Ashoka) bark.
 Ashokarishta (asokarishtam) contains following ingredients.